 The higher at-risk target percentage for the CEO as compared to the other executive officers is based on the Company's at-risk philosophy, and his role as CEO of the Company.
-Likewise the CFO's position has a higher percentage as compared to the Senior VP and General Counsel, based on his expanded responsibilities.
-Typically near the beginning of each fiscal year, the Committee sets performance targets and evaluation criteria and approves the minimum and maximum multipliers which will be applied to the targets to determine payments under both plans.
-The Committee approves the performance targets after reviewing the Company's business plans and determining the short-term business metrics which the Company's senior management should focus on most in order to drive results.
+Likewise the CFO's position has a higher percentage as compared to the Senior VP and General Counsel, based on his responsibilities.
+Typically near the beginning of each fiscal year, the Committee determines the evaluation criteria, sets performance targets and approves the minimum and maximum multipliers which will be applied to the targets to determine payments under both plans.
+The Committee approves the performance targets after reviewing the Company's business plans and determining the key short-term business metrics on which the Company's senior management should focus on most in order to drive results.
 Because of the broad responsibilities of the executive officers, their targets are tied to Company-wide measures.

-In determining the fiscal 2009 combined ICP and PCP bonus target for the CEO, the Committee considered the actual total cash compensation of the CEO compared to the market rate and the bonus target percentage for this position, in conjunction with the increase in base salary.
-During the first quarter of fiscal 2009, the Committee agreed to measure 50% of the bonus target (the ICP bonus) against the EPS Target (defined below), and measure the other 50% of the bonus target (the PCP bonus) against (i) the achievement of the Cash Flow Target (defined below) (weighted at 35%); and (ii) the execution of individual objectives (weighted at 15%), which were established by the Committee in consultation with the Lead Director at the beginning of fiscal 2009.
+In determining the fiscal 2010 combined ICP and PCP bonus target for the CEO, the Committee considered the actual total cash compensation of the CEO compared to the market rate and the bonus target percentage for this position, in conjunction with the increase in base salary.

+During the first quarter of fiscal 2010, the Committee agreed to measure 50% of the bonus target (the ICP bonus) against the earnings per share target (defined below), and measure the other 50% of the bonus target (the PCP bonus) against (i) the achievement of the cash flow target (defined below) (weighted at 35%); and (ii) the execution of individual objectives (weighted at 15%), which were established by the Committee in consultation with the Lead Director at the beginning of fiscal 2010.